-Light sedation will be given to help you relax.
+Medicine will help you relax.
 You will be awake during the procedure.
-A local anesthesia will be injected at the insertion site.
-It will numb an area on your chest.
+The doctor will give local anesthesia—the area will be numbed.

 Description of Procedure

-The needle will be inserted into the chest.
+A needle will be inserted into the chest.
 It will be slowly moved toward the heart.
-Ultrasound and possibly fluoroscopy will be used to help guide the needle to the correct location.
-The needle will be passed into the pericardial sac, but no further.
+Ultrasound and possibly fluoroscopy will help guide the needle to the correct place.
+The needle will be passed into the pericardial sac.

 Once in the pericardial sac, the fluid will be removed.
 The needle may be used, or a catheter tube may be inserted over the needle.
-After some fluid is collected or enough of the fluid has drained out, the needle or catheter will be removed.
+After enough fluid is collected or drained, the needle or catheter will be removed.
 Pressure will be applied to the injection site for several minutes.
 This is done to stop the bleeding.

-In some cases, your doctor may leave the catheter in place.
-This will allow draining to continue over several hours or days.
+Sometimes the catheter is left in place.
+This will let draining continue over several hours or days.

 How Long Will It Take?

-You may feel pain when the needle is inserted.
+Some feel pain or pressure when the needle is inserted.
+Pain medicine can help.

 Average Hospital Stay